nats-io/nats.java/README.md

 ## Benchmarking

 The `io.nats.examples` package contains two benchmarking tools, modeled after tools in other NATS clients.
-Both examples run against an existing gnatsd.
+Both examples run against an existing nats-server.
 The first called `io.nats.examples.benchmark.NatsBench` runs two simple tests, the first simply publishes messages, the second also receives messages.
 Tests are run with 1 thread/connection per publisher or subscriber.
 Running on an iMac (2017), with 4.2 GHz Intel Core i7 and 64GB of memory produced results like:

 ```AsciiDoc
 Starting benchmark(s) [msgs=5000000, msgsize=256, pubs=2, subs=2]